(Schedule: see below.)

 UCSF is San Francisco's second-largest employer; with worksites at several medical centers and several other city locations.
 The School of Nursing Building is part of the UCSF Parnassus Avenue Campus, located near Golden Gate Park in the "Inner Sunset District" neighborhood, on the western side of the city of San Francisco.
 Click city map (JPG) or city map (PDF) or the image at right to see UCSF's Parnassus Campus and Laurel Heights locations.

-Upon arriving at the campus, note that some of the buildings are set back and cannot be seen from the public street.
-It may be necessary to pass through the buildings fronting on Parnassus Avenue, using stairs or elevators to reach your destination.
+Upon arriving, note that some buildings cannot be directly viewed from Parnassus Avenue.
+It may be necessary to pass through the buildings at the curb, using interior stairs or elevators to reach your destination.

 In particular, the School of Nursing Building ("N") is positioned uphill and behind the Clinical Sciences ("C") Building at 521 Parnassus Avenue.
 However, interior hallways connect floors two through seven of building C to building N.